Project 5-100: Funding

 The Ministry of Economic Development's initiative in the educational sector brought about much criticism.
-The economist, Sergey Guriev, who at the time was rector of the New Economic School (NES), believed the government should subsidise student loans as it was responsible for the high interest rates.
+The economist, Sergey Guriyev, who at the time was rector of the New Economic School (NES), believed the government should subsidise student loans as it was responsible for the high interest rates.

 The Deputy Head of the State Duma Committee on Education, Vladimir Burmatov, sent an inquiry to the Accounts Chamber with a request to investigate the full expenditure of funds allocated to the Ministry of Education for the program, as he believed there were a number of irregular spending.
 For example, sending money directly to the organisers of the rankings, large sums spent on organisers and participants hotel accommodation (about half a billion rubles), air travel (more than 4 million rubles), banquets (2.6 million rubles) and meetings (more than 2 million rubles).
 Burmatov's party "United Russia", even raised the question whether Livanov should be excluded from the Party for "a failure to reform universities and a mess in the education system", but the head of the party, Dmitry Medvedev, rejected this proposal.
 Andrey Rostovtsev, physicist and founder of the Dissernet project, supported Burmatov's claims.
 In his opinion, in order to develop confidence in Russian universities, it was necessary to restore the reputation of both the universities and their staff.
 The Ministry of Education considered this claim was unfounded and referred to regular progress reports of the participating universities.

 Russian universities and international ratings

 The most authoritative world rankings for educational institutions are published by: Times Higher Education (THE) magazine, the British company Quacquarelli Symonds (QS) and the Shanghai Jiao Tong University (ARWU).

 These international rating agencies assess the universities on the basis of specific criteria.
 Some examples are the following: publicity and citations (h-index, which assesses the contribution of the scientist to science), the number of Nobel laureates and the opinion of the academic community and employers.

-The goal of the initiative was to bring at least five universities from among the project participants into the 100 best universities in the world according to thesed rankings.
-However, Moscow State University was the only institution that met this criteria by the end of the project in 2020.
-The table below shows the number of Russian institutions scoring in top100 positions in international university rankings at the start of the project (2013) and at its end (2020):
+The goal of the initiative was to bring at least five universities from among the project participants into the 100 best universities in the world according to these rankings.
+However, Moscow State University was the only institution that met these criteria by the end of the project in 2020.
+The table below shows the number of Russian institutions scoring in top 100 positions in international university rankings at the start of the project (2013) and at its end (2020):